ofkindness/winston-postgres-transport/README.md

 * __tableName:__ The name of a table with the following columns: level, message, metadata.
 Specifying `tableName` will override `sqlStatement`.
 * __level:__ The winston log level, default "info"

-You required to specify correct conString and either `sqlStatement or a `tableName`.
-See the default values used as example:
+You required to specify correct conString and either `sqlStatement` or a `tableName`.
+See the default values used in example:

 ``` js
 var options = {